animeshdebug7/Negation-Aware-Image-Retrieval/README.md

 ## ⚠️ Limitations

-- Performance degrades when negated concepts are expressed as **compositional phrases** (e.g., “basket on it”)
+- Confidence degrades when negated concepts are expressed as **compositional phrases** (e.g., “basket on it”), but the output image is still correct.
-- Negation signals become less localized in longer or more complex sentences
+- Negation signals become less localized in longer or more complex sentences.

 ---